m0sa/m0sa.github.io/content/posts/2018-07-so-blog-longger.md

     $/m0sa.github.io/themes> git submodule add https://github.com/avianto/hugo-kiera
     ```

     Luckily it's pretty easy to override stuff in the themes.
-The one I've picked, doesn't have a rss `<link>` tag in the header.
+The one I've picked, doesn't have a rss `<link>` tag, and the blog post titles into the `<title>` in the header.
-    So I've copied the partials/header_includes from the theme up to my folder and tweaked it.
+    So I've copied the `partials/header` from the theme into my `layouts` folder and tweaked it.
-    Easy peasy.

-    I had to do the same to get blog post titles into the `<title>` tag.

 1. Get markdown content of my blogger posts